-The Huguka Dukore program is a particularly attractive candidate for a benchmarking evaluation.
+The combination of its individual level of treatment, private benefits, and investment-related outcomes make Huguka Dukore a particularly attractive candidate for benchmarking against cash transfers.
 It is a five-year project (2017-2021) aiming to provide 40,000 vulnerable youth with employability skills in 19 (of 30 total) districts nationwide.
-Targeting youth from poor households with less than secondary education, with an emphasis on women and youth with disabilities, HD offers multiple program pathways including: i) employment preparation; ii) individual and cooperative youth microenterprise start-up; iii) business development for existing microenterprises.
-HD is based on a predecessor Akazi Kanoze program, which operated in the country from 2012-2017, and which was found to be successful in an RCT led by EDC (Alcid, 2014).
+Targeting youth from poor households with less than secondary education, with an emphasis on women and youth with disabilities, HD offers multiple program pathways including: (i) employment preparation; (ii) individual and cooperative youth microenterprise start-up; (iii) business development for existing microenterprises.
+HD is based on a predecessor program, Akazi Kanoze, which operated in the country from 2012-2017, and which was found to be successful in an RCT led by EDC (Alcid, 2014).
 It is a carefully designed and intensive training program, and it is backed by rigorous research heading into this study.
+Moreover, programs such as Huguka Dukore seek to move a core set of outcomes related to employment, income generation, and consumption that have also been the objective of cashtransfer programs.
+These features mean not only that cash transfers provide a plausible alternative means to achieve HD's own objectives, but further, that there are open questions about whether the overhead costs required to deliver such a bundled program are justified by underlying market failures.

 The randomized controlled trial proceeded in four steps.
 First, EDC's three local implementing partners within the study ran recruiting workshops drawing more than 2,000 eligible individuals who expressed interest in participating in HD.
 The HD-imposed eligibility criteria for their training of vulnerable youth consist of (a) ages ranging from 16-30, and (b) between 6-12 years of education.
 Because of the conditions placed on GiveDirectly by the Rwandan government, we further strictly limited study eligibility to (c) households registered in Ubudehe poverty status 1 or 2 (the poorest).
 In addition, in order to generate the highest possible compliance rates with HD, we further restricted eligibility to those who (d) expressed interest in participating in the employment and entrepreneurship readiness training.
 From this group we then conducted baselines, verified eligibility, and recruited an experimental study sample of 1,848 individuals who consented to the lottery and the baseline survey and were included in the randomization.
 These individuals come from 328 villages in non-urban areas of the three districts of Rwamagana, Muhanga and Nyamagabe.
 They were recruited at a first 'orientation' meeting at which the local HD implementers and the survey firm (Innovations for Poverty Action, or IPA) recorded sufficient information to enroll them and to subsequently perform baseline surveys (there were no refusals to the household survey).
-Then, IPA conducted a series of 13 public lotteries at the sector level, overseen by sector- and local-level officials, at which individuals were assigned to four main arms and a control.
+Then, IPA conducted a series of 13 public lotteries at the local level (a geographic division above the village called a 'sector' in Rwanda), overseen by local officials, at which individuals were assigned to four main arms and a control.
 The study collected baseline and midline (18 month) indicators across a range of economic, psychological, and business-related outcomes to measure comparative impacts.